mboguslawsk/gradle_practical_task/README.md

 ```
 **Result:**

-After the command execution, web-site stopped be available.
+After cleanup, the application is no longer available in the browser.

+---

 ## 7. Explore gradle-related files.
 Identify which gradle file defines the project name and change it.
 Build the project again and verify the new project name is being used (you need to find .jar files).

-Name of the project is located in the `settings.gradle` file.
+The project name is defined in `settings.gradle`:

 ```
 rootProject.name = 'spring-petclinic'
 ```

-After changing the value of the `rootProject.name` variable and project rebuilding, Gradle generated ".jar" file with the new name:
+After changing the name and rebuilding the project, Gradle creates a `.jar` file using the new project name:

 <p align="center"> <img src="img/img6.png" alt="Img" width="80%"> </p>

+---

 ## 8. Create an additional custom task, which depends on the build task (so by calling this task the build and test tasks will also be executed).
 It should open the browser with generated test results.